 When first arriving on site, mitigation technicians will:

-- Assess areas impacted and source of water.
+Assess areas impacted and the source of water.
 They’ll check for active leaks and identify affected materials.

 Phase 2: Water Extraction